JulietteMaes01/multimodal-video-recommendations/README.md

 # multimodal-video-recommendations
-My  Master Thesis project on building a deep intermodal fusion learning network for content-based video recommendations.
+Master Thesis project on building a deep intermodal fusion learning network for content-based video recommendations.

 # "Seeing, Hearing, and Reading": A Deep Intermodal Fusion Learning Network for Content-Based Video Recommendations